For all the wrong reasons, we won’t forget 2016 in a hurry.

 The notion of a ‘post-truth’ debate is sadly nothing new for followers of the discourse around climate change.
 Sceptical arguments – untethered by the facts – have long spoken about the threats to widely-shared values like freedom, control and security that policies on climate change would bring: unreliable energy, restrictions on businesses and behaviour.

 The Brexit and Trump campaigns were straight from this playbook.
 Elite knowledge and expertise were derided or dismissed altogether.
 Provably false claims were repeatedly made, ‘debunked’, and then simply made again more forcefully.
 Control, security and threats to freedom were the central values on which these false claims relied.
 Because the values struck a note with many people, the arguments were waved through without much interrogation.

 But that doesn’t mean that values-based communication is inherently deceptive and misleading.
 On the contrary, telling a powerful story requires starting with people’s values.
-Being right is not the same as being persuasive – and when the stakes are this high, we need to get a lot better at being both at the same time .
+Being right not the same as being persuasive – we need to get better at being both at the same time.

 In our ongoing work attempting to overcome the political polarisation on climate change, we have trialled and tested different frames and narratives to try and find the right language for engaging people who hold centre-right values.
 The reason people on the right of the political spectrum are less likely to care about climate change is – at least in part – because the climate change story has been told in terms (justice, changing behaviours) dripping with left wing sentiment.

 When we have taken a different approach – referring to the idea of avoiding wastefulness, for example, as a justification for saving energy – we’ve observed different reactions.
 Avoiding waste is a sensible, practical, common-sense and ‘conservative’ thing to do – so it makes a good platform for talking about energy use and climate change.